nens/threedi-urban-eia-nl/README.rst

 coveralls.io (once it has been set up).

 If you need a new dependency (like `requests`), add it in `setup.py` in `install_requires`.
-Afterwards, run install again to actuall install your dependency::
+Afterwards, run pip again to actually install your dependency::

-  $ pipenv install --dev
+  $ bin/pip -r requirements.txt

 Steps to do after generating with cookiecutter